codex-academy/HTML/1-index.md

 ## Semantics

 When writing HTML, think about what elements to use. `div` and `span` are two generic containers.
 You should only use them if no other semantic element more appropriate.
 Is the content a list?
 Use a `ul` or `ol`.
 If you need to style something, can you add a class to an existing element rather than adding a new `div` or `span` with the class?

+## Make some changes

+Start a new repository and put a copy of the blank.html in it.

+* Update the page's `title` attribute.
+* Add some new content.